Tombstone - The deadly silver town in Arizona - USA

 How do I get to Tombstone?

-Tombstone is located 11 miles southeast of Tucson in Arizona, USA.
+Tombstone is located 11 Swedish miles southeast of Tucson in Arizona, USA.
 Stop here on your way to New Mexico and White Sands National Park.

 During the summer, the temperature can climb well above 35 degrees during the day, but the rest of the year is surprisingly pleasant.